If you want to be really healthy, you need to get enough sleep.

 There can be a number of factors affecting our sleep – obesity for example often leads to sleep apnea.
 Suffering from ongoing pain can also keep us from dropping off.

 Melatonin, a hormone made in the pineal gland, is highly correlated with the body’s sleep-wake cycle.
 Supplementation can be helpful for some.
 In the UK melatonin is only available on prescription via the GP so speak to your doctor as to whether this may be of benefit to you.
-5HTP which is available as a supplement, is a precursor for serotonin and melatonin and can also be helpful for improving sleep patterns.
+5HTP which is available as a supplement, is a precursor for serotonin and in turn melatonin and can also be helpful for improving sleep patterns.

 Magnesium for example is a relaxing mineral and rapidly depleted when the body is stressed.
 Try a formula such as magnesium glycinate, citrate or malate which are easily absorbed.

 Zinc has also been shown in some studies to support better sleep patterns.
+Good food sources include pumpkin seeds, seafood, lean meat and poultry.

 Taking sufficient amino acids through the day is also important to keep blood sugar levels balanced – so some people find a protein powder or amino acid formula beneficial.
 Glycine, a non-essential amino acid that transmits chemical signals in the brain, helps support bone health, digestion, and metabolism.
 This compound is also a novel and safe way to promote healthy sleep patterns.

 Various herbs can be beneficial – Valerian, Lemon Balm, Chamomile, passion flower, Saffron and Ashwagandha.
 You may also wish to try Bioactive milk peptides supplements which have also been shown to promote better quality sleep.
+I also like to take warm Montmorency tart cherry juice in the evening which has been shown in studies to improve sleep.